thomasletsch/javaee-addon/README.txt

 The JavaEE Vaadin Addon helps you to build a JavaEE 6 based Vaadin Application fast.

 It supports the following features:
-- Root Application is injected by CDI and therefore CDI is available in all custom classes
+- CDI support through CDI-Utils (https://vaadin.com/directory#addon/cdi-utils:vaadin)
 - Fixed standard layout of a web application with left side menu
 - Navigation through pages is done by sending CDI events
 - CRUD support for JPA entities: